jiko/stopabadcure/_posts/2013-09-24-about-the-committee.md

 ---
 published: true
 layout: post
 title: About the Committee
 ---

 The Stop a Bad Cure Committee currently has 25 members, including me.
+All are Jackson County residents.
 Here are the members, listed alphabetically.

 - **Joe Arthur**, Lee’s Summit
 - **Richard Arthur**, Lee’s Summit